citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/event-trends.md

     the system will filter and totalize the events that meet the selected filters and generate four results:

--   **Classification:** this tab shows the occurrence of events by classification;
+-   **Classification**: this tab shows the occurrence of events by classification;

--   **Configuration Item: **this tab shows the occurrence of events by configuration item;
+-   **Configuration Item**: this tab shows the occurrence of events by configuration item;

--   **Technical Service: **this tab shows the occurrences of events by technical service;
+-   **Technical Service**: this tab shows the occurrences of events by technical service;

--   **Business Catalog: **this tab shows the occurrences of events by business services.
+-   **Business Catalog**: this tab shows the occurrences of events by business services.

 -   Cassification tab: